Nitriding: A tool kit for building scalable, networked, secure enclaves: Evaluation

 The highest layer in the software stack is the enclave application itself.
-The biggest security threat are side channel attacks and programming bugs---both unintentional and intentional.
+The most significant security issues are side channel attacks and programming bugs.
 It is the application developer's responsibility to prevent side channel attacks and write bug-free code.
 As we pointed out in Section~\ref{sec:limitations}, programming bugs can be intentional, i.e., the service provider may deliberately introduce bugs that leak sensitive information.
 From the user's point of view, eternal vigilance is therefore the price of security.

-\subsection{Financial Cost}
+\subsection{Financial cost}

-Nitro enclaves do not incur any extra cost in addition to what the underlying EC2 host costs---they can be considered a ``free'' extension to EC2.
+Nitro Enclaves do not incur any extra cost in addition to that of the underlying EC2 host---they can be considered a ``free'' extension to EC2.
 Nitro enclaves are however only available for select types of EC2 instances because they require their own CPU and a minimum amount of memory, and those instance types are pricier than the lowest tier that AWS offers.

-We are currently working on deploying the IP address pseudonymization prototype that we introduced in Section~\ref{sec:pseudonymization}.
-We estimate that our enclave is going to have to handle an average of 5,000 requests per minute, coming from more than ten million clients.
-Our test deployment uses a single c5.xlarge EC2 host in the U.S. East region which costs \$0.17 per hour to operate, amounting to approximately \$125 per month.
+We tested all of the practical applications of Section~\ref{sec:applications} on a c5.xlarge instance, which is on the lower end of enclave-enabled EC2 instance types.
+This instance comes with four vCPUs and 8 GiB of memory.
+As of March 2023, a c5.xlarge instance costs USD 0.17 per hour, which amounts to approximately USD 125 per month.